Infisical/infisical-csi-provider/README.md

 # Infisical Provider for Secrets Store CSI Driver

-Infisical provider for the [Secrets Store CSI driver](https://github.com/kubernetes-sigs/secrets-store-csi-driver) will allow you to mount Infisical secrets directly into Kubernetes pods.
+Infisical provider for the [Secrets Store CSI driver](https://github.com/kubernetes-sigs/secrets-store-csi-driver) will allow you to mount Infisical secrets directly into your Kubernetes pods while maintaining secret-zero in your Kubernetes cluster.

 ## Installation